dedboi777/TMFS/README.md

 .
 Have GCC installed on your system.

 .
-A disk emulator that satisfies the needs of the filesystem (Tne one provided with the project is called "TMDE", you can modify it based on your needs or provide one that has the same structure).
+A disk emulator that satisfies the needs of the filesystem (The one provided with the project is called "TMDE", you can modify it based on your needs or provide one that has the same structure).